OhMyGuus/BetterCrewLink/README.md

 - Windows 7 Support.
 - You Can Change The Volume Of Alive Players After You Die.
 - You Can Set BetterCrewLink To Topmost.
-- Settings actually sync between players and not half.
+- Settings Actually Sync Between Players And Not Half.
-- CPU usage is lower than original CrewLink.
+- CPU Usage Is Lower Than Original CrewLink.
-- You can actually press the mute key/deafen key while clicked on BetterCrewLink.
+- You Can Actually Press The Mute Key/Deafen Key While Clicked On BetterCrewLink.
-- Your mouse doesn't start to lag because of the buggy input hook.
+- Your Mouse Doesn't Start To Lag Because Of The Buggy Input Hook.
-- You can play BetterCrewLink without having to be stuck in MENU infinitely.
+- You Can Play BetterCrewLink Without Having To Be Stuck In MENU Infinitely.
-- Changing the speaker setting does actually something unlike original CrewLink where it is always using the default output.
+- Changing The Speaker Setting Does Actually Something Unlike Original CrewLink Where It Is Always Using The Default Output.
 - Microphone Echo Cancellation.
 - Microphone Eoise Suppression.
-- More overlay positions and you can set the overlay to the top/bottom and you can set it so it shows everyone even when they aren't talking.
+- More Overlay Positions And You Can Set The Overlay To The Top/Bottom And You Can Set It So It Shows Everyone Even When Dead.
 - You can set the lobby up so only death people can talk. (normal lobbies but then with death talk)
 - Support for new/older versions of Among Us. (v2021.6.15)
-- Support for other platforms. (itch.io, Play Store, App Store, Nintendo Switch, Beta)
+- Support for other platforms. (itch.io, Play Store, App Store, Nintendo Switch, Beta) PlayStation 4 and PlayStation 5 & XBOX Series X/S (Coming Soon)
 - Support for Custom Colors/Hats/Skins. (mods that add more colors/hats/skins)
 - Support for Linux.
 - Support for Mobile. (iOS App Coming Soon)
 ```

-**If I missed something you can join in [Discord server](https://discord.gg/qDqTzvj4SH), [GitHub](https://github.com/OhMyGuus/BetterCrewLink/issues) or DM me on Discord ([ThaGuus#2140](https://discordapp.com/users/508426414387757057)) so I can add it to BetterCrewLink.**
+**If We missed something you can join in [Discord server](https://discord.gg/qDqTzvj4SH), [GitHub](https://github.com/OhMyGuus/BetterCrewLink/issues) or DM me on Discord ([ThaGuus#2140](https://discordapp.com/users/508426414387757057)) so I can add it to BetterCrewLink.**

 [![Discord Server][discord-shield]][discord-url]